orbs-network/posv2-contracts-deployment-migration/README.md

 * `importDelegations(from[], to[])` is used to initialize a batch of delegations.
 It can only be used for delegators without an existing delegation, and it assumes it is not a new delegation so it does not notify other contracts.
 It can only be used before reward distribution is activated, to avoid discrepencies in reward distribution over the time period before the import took place.

 Typically, `importDelegations()` should be used for the initial import, and `initDelegation()` should be used to update delegations that changed since the first import.

-The script also takes care of finding discrepencies between a stakers amount as seen by the delegations contract and the staking contract.
-It compares the amounts for each staker, fixes each discrepency by using the delegations contract `refreshStake()` function. `refreshStake()` reads the current balance from the staking contract and updates.

 Regardless of the flow selected (initDelegaiton/ importDelegations), the script start by listing all stake holders an v1 delegations to construct a list of delegations to import and addresses which need `refreshStake()`.
 It then filters out delegations that are already present in the v2 delegations contract.
 It also takes care of guardian address conversion (see TODO).
 Additionaly it cancels any v1 delegation done by a guardian, to make sure guardians are self delegated.
 The final lists of delegations are stored in `delegations-migration/migrationSnapshot.json` and can be used later in a second invocation of the script if needed (instead of rebuilding the list).